Aryaman-RR/portfolio/README.md

 # My portfolio

-A personal portfolio of some of the things I have done In my career.
+A portfolio of some of the things I have done in my career.